How to leverage your essential oils investment

 Taking financial steps to accomplishing a debt free life is very on trend right now.
 This tells me a couple of things.
 First, people are still spending more money than they make.
 Second, many (if not most) don’t like the feeling of being held prisoner by their debt- and how much it is costing them.

-Sometimes I get customers who are very interested in purchasing some of my products, but end up stepping away, saying that they don’t want to make a credit card purchase to get it, and they don’t have the cash for it that day.
-I get it.
+Sometimes I get customers who are very interested in purchasing some of my products, but sometimes step away, saying that they don’t want to make a credit card purchase to get it, and they don’t have the cash for it that day.
+I get that.
 And if someone is trying to stay on track with their budget, I always respect them for it.
 Does this make me a lousy salesperson?
 Maybe, but I can live with that.
+More often than not, these same people come back to me when they are ready to make a purchase because they know I care about them- and they trust me for it.

 Tip: If you purchase a lot of essential oils, it’s wise to have a budget for that.
 This way, you can “save up” to purchase a more expensive oil that you really want to get.
 In the meantime, you can still do A LOT with other oils.